OskarKjellin/vizceral-hystrix/README.md

     "port": 8080, //required, port of the turbine cluster "path": "/turbine/turbine.stream?cluster=", //optional, path to the stream on the turbine cluster.
 Defauls to /turbine.stream?cluster=
   },
-  "entryClusters": [  //required, some some initial clusters to tail
+  "entryClusters": [  //required, some initial clusters to tail
     "prod-proxy",
     "someinternalcomponent"
   ],